viplgoswami1/mulesoft-gemini-agentic-eapi/README.md

 ![](https://static.scarf.sh/a.png?x-pxid=97fb6777-7e13-4701-9321-8a66692c0002)

-A **MuleSoft Experience API** that integrates Google Gemini AI into enterprise workflows, enabling agentic AI capabilities within the Anypoint Platform ecosystem.
+A **MuleSoft Experience API** that integrates with Google Gemini AI for Native Checkout Functionality.
+This eapi is direct plug-and-play app to enable UCP for any of the eCommerce application, enabling agentic AI capabilities within the Anypoint Platform ecosystem.

 ---